wentam/unified-inhibit/README.md

 uinhibitd can also run shell commands on inhibit/release providing an easy way to get wakelocks working on systems that don't otherwise have one of these interfaces implemented.

+## Currently supported inhibitors
-Currently support inhibitors | Protocol
+Inhibitor | Protocol
 ---|---
 org.freedesktop.login1 | D-Bus
 org.freedesktop.ScreenSaver | D-Bus